Business and Entrepreneurship Law

 Advanced courses delve deeper into sophisticated and more specialized areas of business law.
 During their second and third years, students select classes from the curriculum based on their more specific business law interests.
-Cincinnati Law offerings include multiple courses in the areas of intellectual property, finance, securities, employment law, and tax.
+Cincinnati Law offerings include multiple courses in the areas of intellectual property, commercial law, corporate law, employment law, and tax.

 To prepare students for practice, Cincinnati Law also offers a number of skills-based classes designed to replicate the types of legal tasks performed by transactional attorneys on a daily basis.
 Taken primarily in a student’s second and third years of study, these practical skills classes prepare students for the challenges of transactional practice.